whisk-ml/whisk/docs/cli_reference.md

     $ whisk app create [NAME OF THE HEROKU APP]

 The name must be unique on Heroku.
+See the [API docs](autoapi/whisk/cli/commands/project/app/index.html#whisk.cli.commands.project.app.create) for details on the steps performed to create an app on Heroku.

 ### whisk app destroy